 To read the FIFA Bid Evaluation Report on Qatar’s application, click here.

 Qatar is a peninsular Arab nation with a small population of 2.8 million.
 The capital of the country is Doha, which is situated on the coast of the Persian Gulf in the east of the country and is the most populous city.
 Qatar is home to numerous people from around the world, who comprise the vast majority of its population.
 The economy is largely fueled by the export of hydrocarbons, with Qatar being the world’s second-largest exporter of liquefied natural gas.
-The country’s currency is Riyal.
+The country’s currency is the Qatari Riyal.

-The host nation, Qatar is preparing to make history by hosting its first FIFA World Cup.
+As host nation, Qatar is preparing to make history by hosting its first FIFA World Cup.
 Through the World Cup, Qatar plans to showcase its culture, history, identity, and hospitality and make this event an unforgettable experience for every fan, spectator, player, and other entities that come to the country for the tournament.

 The Supreme Committee for Delivery and Legacy (SC) which was established in 2011 to oversee the delivery and staging of this mega event, is making rapid progress in building stadiums and other infrastructure, and ensuring that the tournament and its preparations contribute to Qatar’s sustainable development.

-From the stadia where football history will be made to infrastructure, accommodation, and transport, the General Secretary of SC, H.E.
-Hassan Al-Thawadi, estimated the total value of the various construction projects, at around 6 billion US dollars.
+From the stadiums where football history will be made to infrastructure, accommodation, and transport, the General Secretary of SC, H.E.
+Hassan Al-Thawadi, estimated the total value of the various construction projects, at around six billion US dollars.
 In a statement at the International Economic Forum, held in 2019 at St. Petersburg, he stated that in addition to that amount and for further development across the country, there are other infrastructure investments, which will no doubt be used for the World Cup.
 By some estimates, the overall investment surrounding the World Cup is going to be approximately 220 billion US dollars.

-The Qatar FIFA World Cup 2022 will be hosted across 8 stadiums.
+The Qatar FIFA World Cup 2022 will be hosted across eight stadiums.
 The initial five proposed stadiums for the World Cup were unveiled at the beginning of March 2010.
 It was proposed that all venues will be equipped with and will employ cooling technology capable of reducing temperatures within the stadium by up to 20°C (36°F).
-The plan to use the cooling technology was introduced in response to the criticism that the weather conditions in the country would be too extreme during summer in the northern hemisphere, when FIFA World Cup is usually held.
+The plan to use the cooling technology was introduced in response to the criticism that the weather conditions in the country would be too extreme during summer in the northern hemisphere, when the FIFA World Cup is usually held.
 The bidding committee proposed the use of these technologies not only in stadiums but also in fan-zones, training pitches, and walkways between Metro stations and stadiums.
 However, the schedule of the FIFA World Cup was changed to the winter months to better accommodate the players and spectators during matches.
 As part of the initial bid, it was also proposed that the upper tiers of the stadium will be disassembled after the World Cup and donated to football development projects abroad.

-- Doha- Khalifa International Stadium | Capacity: 40,000 seats | Status: Re-designed for the tournament and re-opened in 2017.
+- Doha – Khalifa International Stadium | Capacity: 40,000 seats | Status: Re-designed for the tournament and re-opened in 2017

 - Education City Stadium | Capacity: 40,000 seats | Status: Inaugurated in 2020